2022 United States House of Representatives elections in Tennessee: District 5

 The 5th district was previously centered on Nashville and the immediate surrounding suburbs, and it also used to contain Dickson and part of Cheatham County.
 The incumbent was Democrat Jim Cooper, who ran unopposed in 2020.

 On January 25, Cooper announced he would withdraw his candidacy for re-election and refund all campaign contributions, citing the state legislature's move to split Davidson County into three congressional districts.

-Under the new Republican redistricting map, the new 5th district shifted from D+7 to R+9 and contains only a small southern part of Nashville, as well as some suburban counties and some rural counties.
-The 6th and 7th districts absorbed the western and eastern parts of Davidson county, respectively.
+Under the new Republican redistricting map, the new 5th district shifted from D+7 to R+9 and contained only the southern part of Nashville, as well as portions of Wilson and Williamson Counties and the entirety of Maury, Lewis, and Marshall Counties.
+The 6th and 7th districts absorbed the eastern and western parts of Davidson county, respectively.

 In the general election, Republican Andy Ogles defeated Democratic challenger Heidi Campbell.
-With Ogles' victory, he became the first Republican in 150 years to represent Nashville in the House of Representatives.
+With Ogles' victory, he became the first Republican in 147 years to represent Nashville in the House of Representatives.

+Heidi Campbell performed strongest in the district's portion of Davidson County, where she swept nearly every precinct.
+This success included winning the traditionally Republican stronghold of Forest Hills and maintaining comfortable margins in and around her hometown of Oak Hill, where she previously served as Vice Mayor and the first female Mayor.
+These areas largely overlap with Tennessee Senate District 20, which Campbell had represented since 2020.